Rosemary Jackson KC

 - Arbitration and Mediation Court of the Caribbean panel Mediator

-- Independent Chair of Euston and Camden Community Group engagement meetings in relation to HS2.
+- Independent Chair of Euston and Camden Community Group engagement meetings in relation to HS2 2016-2020.

 Whilst in practice at the Bar, Rosemary Jackson specialised in the field of construction, engineering, energy, professional negligence and commercial/contract law, including advice and advocacy in relation to litigation and arbitration, adjudication and mediation, and contract drafting.
 She appeared as an advocate in Courts at all levels and before a wide range of adjudicators and arbitrators, as well as in appeals or challenges against arbitration decisions.
 She represented local authorities, the Treasury Solicitor, contractors, sub-contractors, developers, property owners and purchasers, and professionals, including architects, engineers and surveyors.
 She gained considerable experience of advisory work and litigation arising out of party wall matters.

-Rosemary was consistently ranked in Legal Experts, Legal 500 and Chambers and Partners for Construction Law.
+Rosemary was consistently ranked in Legal Experts, Legal 500 and Chambers and Partners for Construction Law for her practice as a barrister, as she is now for her practice as a Mediator.

 - Multi-party dispute concerning follow-on claims for damages consequent upon OFT finding of abuse of dominant position.